lee-joseph-i/dietsana/README.md

 Backlog: Currently, user login and signup are NOT case insensitive! therefore, you must be case-sensitive when attempting to sign in.

-CURRENT PATH:
- something's wrong with stop event propagation. trying deleting consecutive projects. finally got ownProps to work, but now edit hits a new error. continue working on the modal for edit project